 - The application should be thorough and contain all needed information: Personal information, date of birth, employment information, social security number, rental history, a place for references, and their signature.
-Also, have them sign an acknowledgment stating they are aware you will be running background and credit checks on them.
+Also, have them sign an acknowledgement stating they are aware you will be running background and credit checks on them.

-- Run the background and credit checks.
+- Run background and credit checks.
 There a number of third-party services available to assist with this.
 Look for red flags and make sure the prospective tenant meets all of your criteria.

 - Call all references and past landlords.
-People will usually put down people they know will speak favorably of them.
+People usually put down people they know will speak favorably of them.
 Make sure you ask detailed questions so you can get a good gauge on their character.

 - Do your own research.
 A quick check of social media profiles can give you a good idea of who you are dealing with?
 Does their employment info match what they have on Linked In?

 This process will need to be done for ALL applicants on the lease.
 It is up to you whether or not to charge an application fee.
 Some landlords find the fee will deter the candidates who wouldn’t have passed the checks in the first place.
 Look at what running the reports will cost you, and go from there.